AlterianCX/refactoring-exercise-ts/README.md

 ### Then what?

-One of the team members will have a look over your code, and we'll get back to you, either with an invitation for an interview, or with some suggested feedback based on the exercises to help improve going forward.
+One of the team members will have a look over your code, and we'll get back to you, either with an invitation for an interview, or with some suggested feedback based on the exercises to help you improve going forward.